SNIP: Bridging Mathematical Symbolic and Numeric Realms with Unified Pre-training: Introduction

 Throughout the history of science, symbolic mathematics has been unreasonably effective in representing natural phenomena \citep{math-language-1960}.
 Complex patterns of natural systems, represented as numeric data observations, can be elegantly abstracted using mathematical formulas.
 Mathematical symbolism has given us the language to describe, understand, and predict the natural world.
 The challenge of bridging the gap between the numeric observations and their mathematical symbolic representations has been a consistent focus in many scientific and engineering domains.
 Recognizing and exploring this connection is crucial, as it promises to drive advancements in various fields.

-In recent years, deep learning has demonstrated promising capabilities in learning from symbolic mathematics language as well as extracting knowledge from numeric data observations.
-Transformer-based models \citep{Attention-NeurIPS-2017}, in particular, have emerged as frontrunners in this endeavor, effectively capturing patterns within mathematical expressions and solving complex tasks such as differential equations and function integration \citep{Lample-Deep-SR-ICLR-2020,NeuralIntegrator_AAAI2022}.
-However, these models, while powerful, are not inherently designed to handle numeric data observations.
-While some pre-trained symbolic regression models have been introduced to map numeric datasets to their governing mathematical expressions in a supervised manner \citep{Biggio-NeSymReS-ICML-2021, Kamienny-E2E-symbolic-NIPS-2022}, a gap still remains in developing a task-agnostic unified pre-training model capable of mutual understanding between the domains of symbolic mathematical equations and their corresponding numeric counterparts.
+In recent years, deep learning has demonstrated promising capabilities in learning from symbolic mathematics language as well as extracting insights from numeric data observations.
+Transformer models \citep{Attention-NeurIPS-2017}, in particular, have emerged as frontrunners in this field, effectively capturing patterns within mathematical expressions and solving complex tasks such as differential equations and function integration \citep{Lample-Deep-SR-ICLR-2020,NeuralIntegrator_AAAI2022}.
+However, these models, while powerful, are not inherently designed to handle numeric data inputs.
+While some pre-trained symbolic regression models have been introduced to map numeric datasets to their governing mathematical expressions in a supervised manner \citep{Biggio-NeSymReS-ICML-2021, Kamienny-E2E-symbolic-NIPS-2022}, a gap still remains in developing a task-agnostic pre-training model capable of mutual understanding between the modalities of symbolic mathematical equations and their corresponding numeric data.

 Multi-modal pre-training models, exemplified by groundbreaking models like Contrastive Language-Image Pre-training (CLIP) \citep{CLIP-ICML2021}, have found a significant place in the deep learning landscape.
 CLIP has particularly set new standards in vision-language tasks, bridging the understanding between visual content and natural language descriptions.
 Expanding beyond traditional vision-language domains, recent studies have broadened multi-modal pre-training to include other modalities, such as audio and tabular data \citep{opt-multimodal-audio-omniperception-2021, metatransformer-multimodal, multimodal-tabular-2023}.
-Additionally, previously untouched scientific domains, like molecular representation, are also benefiting from these advancements \citep{multimodal-molecule-momu-2022, MOFormer-multimodal-2023}.
+Additionally, previously untouched scientific domains, like molecular representation, are also benefiting from these advancements in multi-modal representations \citep{multimodal-molecule-momu-2022, MOFormer-multimodal-2023}.
 Nevertheless, the symbolic-numeric domain remains relatively unexplored.
 Considering the foundational role of symbolic mathematics in science and the ubiquity of numeric data, an in-depth exploration of their mutual learning is not only timely but essential.